Houtou vs. Udon vs. Kishimen: What’s the Difference?

 Then, how do Houtou and Kishimen differ from Udon?
-Today, for the unfamiliar, I will talk about that.
+Today, for the unfamiliar, this article will explain the difference.

-While, as you know, the dishes using Udon noodles are widely enjoyed in Japan, Houtou (Hoto) is a food locally eaten in and around Yamanashi Prefecture.
+While, as you know, dishes using Udon noodles are widely available in Japan, Houtou or Hoto is a food locally eaten in and around Yamanashi Prefecture.

-However, Houtou isn’t always made using such thick flat noodles.
-In fact, in some local areas of Yamanashi, noodles or chunks made from grains other than wheat are prepared for Houtou.
+However, Houtou doesn’t always use such thick flat noodles.
+In fact, in some areas of Yamanashi, the locals prepare chunks from grains other than wheat for Houtou.

 A Noodle Soup Dish with Kishimen Noodles

-Nagoya’s Kishimen noodle is made with the same ingredients as Udon, that is, wheat flour, salt, and water, and its production process is also similar to Udon.
+Nagoya’s Kishimen noodle consists of the same ingredients as Udon, wheat flour, salt, and water, and its production process is also similar to Udon.

-But Kishimen noodles are different from Udon in that they are flat and wider in shape.
+However, Kishimen noodles are different from Udon in that they are flat with a wide shape.

-Meanwhile, Kishimen is defined as a wheat noodle whose width is 4.5 mm or above and whose thickness is less than 2.0 mm.
+On the other hand, Kishimen is a wheat noodle whose width is 4.5 mm or above and whose thickness is less than 2.0 mm.

-In contrast, as you can guess from the above, the noodle for Houtou (Hoto) doesn’t have any such standards.
+In contrast, as you can guess from the above, the noodle for Houtou (Hoto) has no such standards.